babupallam/Msc_AI_Module1_Neural_Systems/README.md

     - Applications of Neural Networks with Benchmark Databases

   Lecture 07:
-    - Unsupervised learnig
+    - Section 1: Introduction and Theoretical Background
-    - Self Organizing Maps
+    - Section 2: Self-Organizing Maps and Algorithm
+    - Section 3: Visualization, Application, and Alternatives
+    - Section 4: Practical Application of SOM and Future Directions
-    - Demonstration codes in MATLAB
+    - MATLAB LabWorks (Codes +)

-    -